 Many holes require power and control.
 It forces a player to focus and give their all or pay the price.

 Several risk and reward holes which is the sort of golf I love.

 If you attempt to make the long drive on many of the these holes you had better retain control or your disc might be laying in a very bad place that may take you a while to find... if you do.

-On the other hand most holes are fair to the intermediate player as well with reasonable fairways if they don't get over ambitious and get in over their heads.
-Lots of opportunity to go astray if you over extend.
+On the other hand most holes are fair to the intermediate player as well with reasonable fairways if they don't get over ambitious and retain control.
+Lots of opportunity to go astray and be punished for an errant throw.

 Some world class holes here like #15, gorgeous challenging hole that just calls for you to crank a long throw, but don't go right side into the rough or you will be getting some extra strokes and might have to hunt for your disc and a good recovery shot.

 #16 as well is very cool, but don't go off the fairway right, or left for that matter.